tmspzz/Rome/README.md

   -v                       Show verbose output

 Available commands:
-  upload                   Uploads frameworks contained in the local
+  upload                   Uploads frameworks and dSYMs contained in the local
                            Carthage/Build/iOS to S3, according to the local Cartfile.resolved
   download                 Downloads and unpacks in Carthage/Build/iOS
-                           frameworks found in S3, according to the local Carftfile.resolved list                     Lists frameworks in the cache and reports cache misses/hits, according to the local
+                           frameworks and dSYMs found in S3, according to the local Carftfile.resolved list                     Lists frameworks in the cache and reports cache misses/hits, according to the local
-                           Carftfile.resolved
+                           Carftfile.resolved.
+Ignores dSYMs.
 ```

 #### Uploading

-Uploading one or more frameworks (an empty list of frameworks will upload all frameworks found in `Cartfile.resolved`):
+Uploading one or more frameworks and corresponding dSYMs
+(an empty list of frameworks will upload all frameworks found in `Cartfile.resolved`):

 ```
 $ rome upload Alamofire FGAuth
 Uploaded: Alamofire/Alamofire.framework-3.4.1.zip
+Uploaded: Alamofire/Alamofire.framework.dSYM-3.4.1.zip
 Uploaded: FGAuth/FGAuth.framework-v3.3.3.zip
 ```

 #### Downloading

-Downloading one or more frameworks (an empty list of frameworks will download all frameworks found in `Cartfile.resolved`):
+Downloading one or more frameworks and corresponding dSYMs
+(an empty list of frameworks will download all frameworks found in `Cartfile.resolved`):

 ```
 $ rome download Alamofire FGAuth
 Downloaded: Alamofire.framework-3.4.1.zip
 Unzipped: Alamofire.framework-3.4.1.zip
+Downloaded: Alamofire.framework.dSYM-3.4.1.zip
+Unzipped: Alamofire.framework.dSYM-3.4.1.zip
 Downloaded: FGAuth.framework-v3.3.3.zip
 Unzipped: FGAuth.framework-v3.3.3.zip
 ```